 His King’s Business article is a little bit rambling.
-I’m posting a pdf of the whole piece here, because it’s so important to get a historical source’s actual tone of voice, warts and all: these voices are often most instructive when they are least like us (personally I find his attempt to flip the “savages” script pretty inept, but his ability to perceive northern bigotry against Puerto Ricans surprisingly insightful).
+You can flip through it at Biola’s digitized archive here, or I’m posting an ugly-scanned pdf of the whole piece here, because it’s so important to get a historical source’s actual tone of voice, warts and all: these voices are often most instructive when they are least like us (personally I find his attempt to flip the “savages” script pretty inept, but his ability to perceive northern bigotry against Puerto Ricans surprisingly insightful).
 St. Clair’s main point is that you can tell when somebody has begun thinking spiritually about race issues when they stop settling for merely natural categories and descriptions.
 St. Clair asks his readers to consider if they talk about “the integration of races in the churches” in terms that “recite popular theories,” appeal to American laws, and argue about the natural vigor of various races.
 If so, he says, they are speaking from “naturalistic viewpoints” rather than a spiritual one.
 To think biblically and spiritually about race is to cross the “spiritual frontier” of his title.

 A few favorite quotations from St. Clair’s “Spiritual Frontier” article:

 “The Church of Jesus was created to thrive on the spiritual frontiers of the world.”